-The International Date Line is one of those travel destinations that often eludes even the hardiest of travellers.
-It’s out there in the middle of the Pacific Ocean, the place where today becomes tomorrow or where yesterday is really today.
+The International Date Line is one of those travel destinations that often eludes even the hardiest of travelers.
+It’s out there in the middle of the Pacific Ocean, the place where today becomes tomorrow and where yesterday is really today.
 Travel east and you lose a day.
 Travel west and you gain a day.

-Technically, the International Date Line is located at the 180º line of longitude.
-The problem is – there are not many places where that line actually touches land, thus allowing you to stand in both today and tomorrow and yesterday all at the same time.
+Technically, the International Date Line is located at the 180º line of longitude and runs from the North Pole to the South Pole.
+The problem is this — there are not many places where that line actually touches land.
+That makes it difficult to find find a place where you can stand in both today, tomorrow and yesterday all at the same time.

-Fiji is one of those places where you can do it.
+Fiji is one of those few places where you can stand on the international date line.

 Where Exactly is Fiji?

 Fiji is a beautiful South Pacific island nation where you expect Rodgers and Hammerstein-wannabes to jump from behind a palm tree and break into song.
 That English is one of the official languages makes it an easier travel experience for most North Americans.
 However, a 10-hour flight from Los Angeles into Nadi (pronounced Nan-di) is about as much fun as it sounds.